cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 ```

 In general, in order to avoid an exception object, you need to understand the
-conditions in which that exeption object is thrown, then write code that
+conditions in which that exception object is thrown, then write code that
 correctly identifies if those conditions are met prior to the line of code
 that throws the exception object.
 Although it is relatively easy to ammend code
 to avoid `NullPointerException` objects as they arise when attempting to